resolve109/study-aws-sa/aws-study-guide.md

   - **S3 Glacier Instant Retrieval**: For archive data that needs immediate access (retrieval in milliseconds)
   - **S3 Glacier Flexible Retrieval**: For rarely accessed long-term data with retrieval times from minutes to hours
   - **S3 Glacier Deep Archive**: Lowest-cost storage for long-term archiving with retrieval times within 12 hours
+  - Storage classes have been confirmed to meet diverse performance and cost needs.
 - **Data Transfer**:
   - **Snowball**: Physical devices to transfer large data volumes offline
 - **Encryption**: